DEFRA/apas-docs/docs/calculator/latest/en/pages/2-sources.md

 **6. In-combination project**

 Can be used to represent the proposed situation for nearby emission sources.
-Just as a user can create a 'Reference' and 'Project' scenario for their own plan or project, they can also create 'In-combination reference' and 'In-combination project' scenarios for nearby plans and projects that should be included in the in-combination assessment.
+Just as you can create a 'Reference' and 'Project' scenario for your own plan or project, you can also create 'In-combination reference' and 'In-combination project' scenarios for nearby plans and projects that should be included in the in-combination assessment.

 <div id='section2'></div>